Zea mays (Nitrogen Fixing Corn)

 Use licensed per CC BY-NC 4.0

-2024 Crop.
+2024 Hilo Crop.
 In the spring of 2023 we reviewed the growing area with the farmer to ensure that no nearby farms were planning to grow corn, which could cross pollinate with the nitrogen fixing corn.
-Following this, seeds from the 2o23 Hilo crop were planted and were grown with open pollination.
+Following this, seeds from the 2023 Hilo crop were planted and were grown with open pollination.
 Some of the corn was intercropped with moringa trees and the only fertilizers applied were animal manure from goats raised on the farm.
 No pesticides are used on the corn.
 Corn produced from this farm is non-GMO and probably meets the requirements for organic production but it will not be certified.

 By mid-July the first harvesting of this corn began and it will be continuing into September.
 The ears are shucked and dried in a room on the farm with a dehumidifier.
 After drying, the cobs are sorted into groups of similar form and color, and then the kernels are removed from the cobs, counted, weighed, bagged and transported to our seed bank in Discovery Harbour.
 There the seeds are inspected, cleaned and further dried down to a level suitable for freezing.
 No pesticides are ever applied.
 We freeze all of the seeds to control insect pests and ensure viability in long term storage.